(Part 2 and 3 can be viewed via our Youtube channel)

-'Power, Personality & Populism’ is a one-day conference with interdisciplinary perspectives across psychiatry, media and history.
-Global politics is now marked by intensifying rhetoric of conflict and division between groups, especially in the context of new media where politicians ready to amplify division have thrived, violating conventions of public civility and consensus.
+'Power, Personality & Populism' was a half-day conference with interdisciplinary perspectives from psychiatry, media and history.
+Western and wider global politics is now marked by an intensifying rhetoric of conflict and division between groups, especially in the context of new media where politicians ready to amplify division have thrived, violating conventions of public civility and consensus.
 This raises the question of whether the new media environment favours particular personality types in politicians - those unrestrained by norms and who seek power at any cost.
 In the mix are undisclosed interest groups who steer messaging to millions of people.

-The 'Power, Personality & Populism' conference will explore the relationships between personality and the media in the new politics, gaining insights from leading figures in media, psychiatry and history, including FT US editor Gillian Tett, author Peter Pomerantsev, historian and analyst Prof. Daniel Pick and psychiatrists Dr Cleo van Velsen, Dr Gareth Owen and Dr Quinton Deeley amongst others.
+The 'Power, Personality & Populism' conference explored the relationships between personality and the media in the new politics, gaining insights from leading figures in media, psychiatry and history, including FT US editor Gillian Tett, author Peter Pomerantsev, historian Prof. Eli Zaretsky and psychiatrist Dr Quinton Deeley.
+The event is chaired by Dr Gareth Owen.